Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store any leftover cake popsicles in an airtight container in the refrigerator for up to 2 weeks.
+IN THE FRIDGE: Store any leftover cake popsicles in an airtight container in the refrigerator for up to two weeks.

-IN THE FREEZER: You can freeze the popsicle cake pops for up to 2 months.
+IN THE FREEZER: You can freeze the popsicle cake pops for up to two months.
 Allow the cakesicles to thaw overnight in the fridge before serving.

 overhead shot of Cakesicle in a bowl of candy